EvanHahn/JSTypes/README.md

 * `JSTypes.makeNaN()` always returns `NaN`, even if it's stupidly redefined
 * `JSTypes.makeInfinity()` always returns `Infinity`, even if it's stupidly redefined

-## Where is JSTypes used? ##

-JSTypes has made its way into...

-* [Fiesta.js](http://github.com/EvanHahn/Fiesta.js), a JavaScript game library of mine

-If you use JSTypes yourself, feel free to add your stuff to this list!